alessandrogeraldini/GYRAZE/README.md

 9th line: the value of current or electrostatic potential

 To solve only the magnetic presheath (without the full Debye sheath potential profile) with a simplified electron model it is sufficient to set the value of rho_e/lambda_D to 0.0 or to 100.0 for the two simplified electron models.
 Setting to 0.0 is more standard.

+## Ion distribution function files

+These files are only necessary, and opened by the code, if the first line of the input file does not read "ADHOC".

+We have two text files:

+Fi_mpe_args.txt includes the grid of values of (1/2) m_i v_perp^2 / T_i in the first line, and the grid of values of (1/2) m_i v_parallel^2 / T_i in the second line.
+In each line, the values should be separated by a space and there should not be a space after the last value on each line.

+Fi_mpe.txt includes the values of the distribution function defined on the grids which are read in the Fi_mpe_args.txt file.
+The number of columns of the file is the number of grid points in (1/2) m_i v_parallel^2 / T_i (second line in Fi_mpe_args), and the number of rows is the number of grid points in (1/2) m_i v_perp^2 / T_i (first line in Fi_mpe_args.txt).